Homing through Reinforcement Learning: Introduction

 Together, these regimes reveal general principles of learned navigation that extend from a single agent to interacting groups, offering guidance for both biological studies and the design of engineered active systems.
 The emergence of faster homing agents in larger groups suggests strategies to improve transport efficiency \cite{lai2024reinforcement}, reduce search times \cite{munoz2025learning}, and improve coordinated delivery in both robotic \cite{kormushev2013reinforcement} and biomedical applications \cite{niazmand2024deep}.

 The remainder of this paper is organized as follows.
 In section ~\ref{2}, we describe the details of the model, the Q-learning framework, and the state–action definitions.
-Section ~\ref{3} presents the results: single-agent dynamics is analyzed in section ~\ref{3.1}, followed by two-agents and multi agents extensions in section ~\ref{3.2} and section ~\ref{3.3}, respectively.
-A direct comparison between active Brownian particle (ABP) and reinforcement-learning (RL) agent is presented in section~\ref{3.4} Finally, the conclusions are summarized in section ~\ref{4}.\\
+Section ~\ref{3} presents the results: single-agent dynamics is analyzed in section ~\ref{3.1}.
+The evolution of the Q-matrix elements and the associated action-selection dynamics are analyzed in section ~\ref{3.2} followed by two-agents and multi agents extensions in section ~\ref{3.3} and section ~\ref{3.4}, respectively.
+A direct comparison between active Brownian particle (ABP) with resetting and RL agent is presented in section ~\ref{3.5}, while the behavior of a pure ABP (without resetting) is discussed in section~ \ref{3.6}.
+Finally, the conclusions are summarized in section ~\ref{4}.\\